What Is Self-Harm And Ways To Stop It

-Distracting yourself when you feel the urge to self-harm can be quite effective at preventing harmful behaviour.
-If you can divert your mind or delay self-harming behaviour, the urge usually passes.
+Distracting yourself when you feel the urge to self-harm can be quite effective at preventing harmful behavior.
+If you can divert your mind or delay self-harming behavior, the urge usually passes.
 But what works for one person may not work for another.
 Take a look at the tips given below to see what could work for you.

 To Express Intense Feelings